Research Papers *Google Citations*

 Morgan had a weekly live call-in Math Chat show on local cable TV and a biweekly Math Chat column in The Christian Science Monitor and at the MAA website.
 He gives over thirty talks a year, at venues ranging from research seminars to high schools.

-Morgan has served on a number of visiting committees, including Bucknell, Colgate, Colby, Connecticut College, Dickinson, Hamilton, Harvey Mudd, Queens (CUNY), US Naval Academy, Vassar, and Wesleyan.
+Morgan has served on a number of visiting committees, including Bucknell, Colgate, Colby, Connecticut College, Dickinson, Hamilton, Harvey Mudd, Queens (CUNY), US Naval Academy, Vassar, Washington & Lee, and Wesleyan.
 He does his share of refereeing and reviewing, and has served on various National Science Foundation committees and panels.